Binoculars 101: How to choose your Right Binocularby: OZScopes - The Australian Telescope Experts

-The Celestron UpClose 7x35 - Porro Binocular are an example of a pair of binoculars that utilises Porro prisms.
+The Bushnell NatureView 8x42 Porro Binocular is an example of a pair of binocular that utilises Porro prisms.
 Porro prism binoculars are usually recognized as your "traditional" binoculars.
 They have offset prisms, and are recognizable from their "V" shaped tubes.
 Reversed Porro prism binoculars, on the other hand, allows for compact binoculars that fit easily into your hands, and they are recognised by their "inverted" tube shape.

 The technology utilised in Porro prism binoculars result in binocs that are wide, with well-separated objective lenses, but offset from the eyepieces.
 They generally provide good depth-perception, because of the way they've been made.
 Porro prism binoculars occasionally need their prisms realigned to bring them into collimation.

 When you buy porro prism binoculars you get the best bang for your buck, but bear in mind that they aren't as durable nor as compact as the stylings of roof prism binoculars (see below).
 They will, however, generally provide brighter images than roof-prism binoculars of the same specifications because roof prism binoculars utilise silvered surfaces that reduce the transmission of light through its optics.